bakaburg1/AiGitCraft/README.md

 - **LLM Integration**: Utilize various LLM providers such as OpenAI, Azure, or a local LLM server to process natural language tasks related to Git operations.
+- **Bonus!
+Create a twitter thread**: Generate a twitter thread to present the repo based on the README.md file.

 ## Usage